sullivanj161/ceg2410-GHUsername/Self-Hosted.md

 # Network ACL Rules
 Arguably, one of the most important aspects of setting up a server, is adding the network access control lists.
 These are important for dictating what goes in and what goes out of the network.
 When implementing the Network ACL's I wanted to make sure that only approved IP addresses can get in or out.
 With that said, I added.

-- SSH rules for my home computers, IP 70.92.103.7/24 since I will want to be the only person that is able to shell into the server
+- SSH rules for my home computers, IP 70.92.103.7/24 since I will want to be the only person that is able to shell into the server and manage
-- HTTPS Rules that allow for access from 10.0.0.0/24 which are computers in the subnets
+- HTTPS Rules that allow for access from 10.0.0.0/24 which are computers in the subnets and should be able to communicate with HTTP
-- HTTP Rules that allow access from 10.0.0.0/24 which are computers in the subnets
+- HTTP Rules that allow access from 10.0.0.0/24 which are computers in the subnets and should be able to communicate with HTTPS (hypothetically, HTTPS not present here)
 - HTTPS rules that allow access from my personal computer at 70.92.103.0/24
 - HTTP rules that allow access from my personal computer at 70.92.103.0/24
+- TCP Port 3000 - Restricted to only me for access purposes and sensitve information that only admins should have the authority and power to view 70.92.103.0/24

 The HTTPS and HTTP will only allow for those specific IP addresses to reach the website, and serve as importance since I wish for Apache to server the Grafana service from the Ubuntu server